 We first try to implement $g^l_k(x)$ as a linear combination of the basis function in {\sc Step 1} followed by a ReLU activation.
-The linear combination is constructed via a point fitting task using Lemma \ref{lemma:nn-piecewise-linear}.
+The linear combination is constructed via a point-fitting task using Lemma \ref{lemma:nn-piecewise-linear}.
 To be specific, we are going to fit the points with

 Then it follows from Lemma \ref{lemma:nn-piecewise-linear} that there exists some $\tilde{g}^l_k(x)$ which is a linear combination of $h_j(x)$, i.e, and it satisfies the point fitting condition defined in \eqref{eq-tm41-1}, and is pointwise linear.